hiraethus/linear-algebra-assignment/README.md

-# Running the code in this document}
+# Running the code in this document
 This document was compiled using the *Sweave* extension to R.
 Sweave is an implementation of the *Literate Programming* paradigm conceived of by Donald Knuth.
 This allows an author to weave `R`